 You get the idea, and I'm sure you have your own suggestions (please, share them in the comments, we're all ears).

-That's my wish list for the next iPhone.
+That's my wish list for the iPhone 6.
 What's yours?